sobotklp/kubernetes-redis-cluster/README.md

 ## Requirements

-Kubernetes version 1.3.0+ due to the use of Pet Sets.
+- Kubernetes 1.5.0+
-Minikube to run the module locally.
+- Minikube to run the module locally

 ## How it works

 These directions assume some familiarity with [Redis Cluster](http://redis.io/topics/cluster-tutorial).

-When you create the resources in Kubernetes, it will create a 6-member (the minimum recommended size) [PetSet](http://kubernetes.io/docs/user-guide/petset/) cluster where the first (0th) member is the master and all other members are slaves.
+When you create the resources in Kubernetes, it will create a 6-member (the minimum recommended size) [Stateful Set](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) cluster where the first (0th) member is the master and all other members are slaves.
 While that's sufficient for getting a cluster up and running, it doesn't distribute cluster slots like you would expect from a real deployment.
 In addition, automatic failover won't work because the cluster requires at least 2 masters to form a quorum.

 ## Testing it out

 If you don't already have Minikube installed, please follow the [documentation](https://github.com/kubernetes/minikube#installation) to set it up on your local machine.